18373307688/reactgo-scss/README.md

 # Dons notes

-Get set up on dev:
+Get set up on dev: (assumes you're connecting to mongo, I filed an issue since the repo doesn't work with no DB right now)

 1. clone
 2. npm install